 Beets contain a healthy dose of betaine that helps to combat inflammation.
-Beets also have a number of other benefits, such as, boosting your stamina and lowering blood pressure and are becoming known as a super food.
+Beets also have a number of other benefits, such as, boosting your stamina and lowering blood pressure and are becoming known as a superfood.
 They are packed full of beneficial vitamins and minerals.
-Beets contain Betalain, which give beets their identifying color, have been demonstrated in cutting down inflammation, as well as stiffness and are powerful anti-oxidants according to, Self-Growth.
-Beets can be cooked, pickled, turned into juice, and as of recently you can purchase a beet powder supplement to drink or add to smoothies.
+Beets contain Betalain, which gives beets their identifying color, have been demonstrated in cutting down inflammation, as well as stiffness and are powerful anti-oxidants according to, Self-Growth.
+Beets can be cooked, pickled, turned into juice, and as of recently, you can purchase a beet powder supplement to drink or add to smoothies.

 Lycopene, a natural carotenoid found in tomatoes is believed to have various health benefits.
 One of the benefits of tomatoes that is believed to be the source of its health benefits is its protective ability to down-regulate the inflammatory response.
 This includes a release of pro-inflammatory inhibitory response, such as reducing reactive oxygen species and the release of pro-inflammatory cytokines.
 Studies also suggest that the lycopene found in tomatoes exhibits anti-inflammatory activity through induction of programed cell death in active immune cells.
 Most of us consume tomatoes in some form or fashion on a daily basis.
 But it probably wouldn’t hurt any of us to eat fresh raw tomatoes more often.